ArnavTripathi1/Evaluation_Tasks/Specific_Test_2.4/MAG/README.md

 # MAG Variant

-This variant achieved a token_accuracy of 99.97% and sequence_accuracy of 97.22% on the QED Dataset and token_accuracy of 55.10% and sequence_accuracy of 70.83% on the QCD Dataset.
+Memory-As-Gate variant achieved a token_accuracy of 99.97% and sequence_accuracy of 97.22% on the QED Dataset and token_accuracy of 55.10% and sequence_accuracy of 70.83% on the QCD Dataset.

 ## Ablation Study